-This easy lemon squares recipe use Meyer lemon juice.
-Meyer lemons are actually a cross between lemon and orange so it is sweeter than other varieties.
+This lemon bar recipe uses Meyer lemon juice.
+Meyer lemons are a cross between lemon and orange so it is sweeter than other varieties.

-As this recipe uses a large quantity of fresh lemon juice, the sweetness of the Meyer lemon helps to balance out the tartness.
+As this recipe uses a large quantity of fresh lemon juice, the Meyer lemon’s sweetness helps balance out the tartness.

-If you love lemon bars that are zingier in flavor, you could use regular lemons.
-Varieties such as Eureka, Lisbon, or Yen Ben.
-Or, use a mixture of fresh orange juice and a tarter lemon.
-You could change it completely, use grapefruit instead, and turn these into grapefruit bars.
+If you love lemon bars that are zingier in flavor, you could use standard lemon varieties such as Eureka, Lisbon, or Yen Ben.
+Or change it completely, use grapefruit instead, and turn these into grapefruit bars, lime bars, or orange bars (with a mix of lemon and orange to bring the perfect balance.

 Ingredients